 Compiled: 18 Oct 2021

 © Stephen S. Roberts, 2021

-Sources: Herbert Hahn, American Mariner: A Documentary Biography of Her Role As Liberty Ship, Training Ship (1990), also for the AGMs generally https://afspacemuseum.org/facilities/support-ships-on-the-eastern-range/
+Sources: Herbert Hahn, American Mariner: A Documentary Biography of Her Role As Liberty Ship, Training Ship (1990).
+For the AGMs generally: https://afspacemuseum.org/facilities/support-ships-on-the-eastern-range/